Museums and Social Commentary

 The featured image for this post I initially saw on Twitter back in May when AAM held their annual conference in Washington, D.C. and it instantly caught my eye with its simple yet powerful message.
 This and other equally powerful GIFs were created by Spanish artist A.L.
 Crego and this GIF in particular was accompanied with a link to an article by The Creator’s Project.
 It’s a short piece and I suggest giving it a quick read, but in summary, it explains how the artist uses GIFs in order to deliver a message in a way that hasn’t been done before, using the internet.
 Artists have always used different methods of creating in order to speak without speaking, from stained glass windows with biblical stories to Ai Weiwei’s brightly painted Han dynasty urns.
 But while artists are almost expected to break the rules, be provocative, and take a stand, museums have merely been the vessel that holds the collection of accumulated statements and artistic freedom of expression.

-I can’t think of a time (without doing some research) when a museum in generations past took a firm stand on any social issue (please correct me if I’m wrong because I’m interested to know how museums, especially in the United States, reacted during WWII).
+I can’t think of a time (without doing some research) when a museum in generations past took a firm stand on any social issue (please correct me if I’m wrong).
 But with globalization connecting all of us closer thanks to the internet and Facebook (among other social media outlets), museums have slowly woken to the importance of being vocal to issues that affect us all and using social media to take their own stand.

 The Holocaust Memorial Museum in D.C. made headlines when they firmly condemned what is happening to the people of Syria and the war that has raged on, creating a YouTube video marking the fifth anniversary of the crisis and a tab on their website that supports the hashtag #savesyria along with more information on the situation.
 But it made headlines because rarely have we seen a museum take such a decidedly strong stand on a political, social issue.